 How do we become exceptional in our pursuits?
 How do we avoid all the traps and pitfalls of the learning journey?

-In this article, we’re going to look at four types of learners – one exemplary, and three questionable.
-Together they’ll give you a spookily accurate assessment of whether or not you’re on the path to true competence and expertise.
+This article will look at four types of learners – one exemplary and three questionable.
+Together, they’ll give you a spookily accurate assessment of whether or not you’re on the path to true competence and expertise.
+This is in contrast to other learning styles explained elsewhere.

-These four learner types serve as archetypes that you can use to improve almost any area in your life, from your relationships, hobbies and career, to your approach to life as a whole.
+These four learner types serve as archetypes that you can use to improve almost any area of your life, from your relationships, hobbies, and career to your approach to life as a whole.

 The key here is that the first three explain why you fail to become exceptional.
 They’re contrasted with the ideal, The Master.
-This is the learning avatar that will lead you to excellence in your pursuits.
+This learning avatar will lead you to excellence in your pursuits.

-These learning types come from the writings of author, teacher and aikidoist George Leonard, who has been an enormous influence on me.
+These learning types come from the writings of author, teacher, and aikido master George Leonard, who has had an enormous influence on me.
 I highly recommend his work.

-Great, let’s unpack these four learner types, then – beginning with The Dabbler.
+Great, let’s unpack these four learner types, beginning with The Dabbler.

 Learner Type 1: The Dabbler

-You’re alive in the 21st century, so I can guarantee you’ll resonate with this avatar.
+You’re alive in the 21st century, so I guarantee you’ll resonate with this avatar.

 The Dabbler is characterised by constant seeking and a lack of stick-to-it-iveness.
-This is the person who has experimented with many hobbies, interests or specialities but has never seriously committed themselves to any of them.
+This person has experimented with many hobbies, interests or specialities but has never seriously committed themselves to them.
 This means they don’t build up any true competence.

-When The Dabbler embarks on a learning journey, they’re filled with excitement.
+When The Dabbler embarks on a learning journey, they’re excited.
 They love buying new equipment.
-They show up early to classes, do extra work at home, and share their exploits with friends and family.
+They attend classes early, do extra work at home, and share their exploits with friends and family.
 They’re just so in love with their new pursuit.

-If you’ve dedicated years or decades to certain fields or pursuits, you’ll be well aware that the initial excitement always wanes.
+If you’ve dedicated years or decades to certain fields or pursuits, you’ll know that the initial excitement always wanes.
 Learning is never a constant high.
 Past a certain point, whether we’ll learn deeply and stay in the game long-term depends more on our levels of consistency and diligence than our excitement.

 The Dabbler doesn’t get that.
 Rather than sticking through the learning plateaus and obstacles on their path, they jump ship and opt for the shiny new option on the horizon, convinced that it’s a better option.
-After a few months, they realise it wasn’t all it was made out to be, so they go off in search once again.
+After a few months, they realise it wasn’t all it was made out to be, so they go off searching again.

 In modern times, we all dance with the Dabbler mentality.
 There is a plethora of stimuli and shiny new options all around us.
 We’re bombarded with news.
 New career opportunities, new hobbies and new romantic partners are all made out to seem greater than those we currently have.
 These options tempt The Dabbler inside us.

-Push our comfort zone and boundaries?
+Push our comfort zone and boundaries.
 Always.
-Explore the life and find the career, hobby and spouse that work best for us?
+Explore life and find the career, hobby and spouse that work best for you.
 Of course.
 Do so at the expense of long-term commitment and diligence?
 Never.

-Check out this article, where I look deeply at how to manage the early phases of the learning journey.
+Check out this article, where I examine how to manage the early phases of the learning journey.

 Learner Type 2: The Obsessive